amitshekhariitbhu/Android-Debug-Database/README.md

 Use `debugCompile` so that it will only compile in your debug build not in release apk.

-When your android application starts, you will be able to see the logs like below :
+That’s all, just start the application, you will be able to see logs in the logcat like below :

 * D/DebugDB: Open http://XXX.XXX.X.XXX:8080 in your browser

-Just open the provided link in your browser, you are set to see all data of databases and shared preferences.
+Now open the provided link in your browser.

 Important : Your Android phone and laptop should be connected to the same Wifi.

+You will be able see like below image.

 <img src=https://raw.githubusercontent.com/amitshekhariitbhu/Android-Debug-Database/master/assets/debugdb.png >